-First-cycle professional study programmes:
+First-cycle professional degree study programmes:

-- Traffic Technology and Transport Logistics,
+- Transport Technology and Transport Logistics,

 - Marine Engineering.